BuriedStPatrick/pwsh/readme.md

 # PWSH Profile

 A collection of configurable PowerShell modules.
-Individual modules can be turned on/off via a JSON configuration file.
+Individual modules can be turned on/off via a YAML configuration file.

 ## Installation